symfony/symfony-docs/book/http_fundamentals.rst

 Requests and Responses in Symfony
 ---------------------------------

-Symfony provides an alternative to the raw PHP approach via two classes that allow you to interact with the HTTP request and response in an easier way.
+Symfony2 provides an alternative to the raw PHP approach via two classes that allow you to interact with the HTTP request and response in an easier way.
 The :class:`Symfony\\Component\\HttpFoundation\\Request` class is a simple object-oriented representation of the HTTP request message.
 With it, you